ildar58/Fortran-Steepest-descent-algorithm/readme.md

-Компиляция gfortran -o serial procedures.f90 serial.f90 для Serial /usr/bin/mpif90 -o mpi procedures.f90 mpi.f90  для MPI (запуск в 4х потоках ) /usr/bin/mpirun -n 4 ./mpi
+For serial compilation use gfortran -o serial procedures.f90 serial.f90 To run use ./serial

+For MPI compilation use /usr/bin/mpif90 -o mpi procedures.f90 mpi.f90
+To run in 4 threads use  /usr/bin/mpirun -n 4 ./mpi